dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

 ## Role and Role Binding

 In CSM for Authorization v2, role creation is simpler.
-User will not be required to bind the role, only thing user needs to do is create roles that they needed.
+User will not be required to bind the role, only thing user needs to do is create roles that are needed.

 List all the roles that are created in CSM for Authorization v1 setup.
 Example: